-- m.
-The appellant shall not be present during Appeal Committee deliberations except when invited to be heard in respect of his/her appeal. - n.
-The chairperson of the Appeal Committee shall determine any question of procedure for the Appeal Committee, with questions of procedure entirely within the discretion of the chairperson of the Appeal Committee. - o.
-The Appeal Committee will make a written recommendation regarding the appeal to the chairperson of the Board, including provision of reasons for the recommendation.
-The recommendation may be made by a majority of the members of the Appeal Committee and if an even number of Appeal Committee members then the chairperson has the deciding vote.
-A copy of the recommendation will be provided to the appellant. - p.
-The Board will consider the recommendation of the Appeal Committee and make a decision about the appeal. - q.
-The decision of the Board will be notified in writing to the appellant. - r.
-The decision of the Board is final and binding, and there is no further appeal allowed under these By-Laws from this decision. - s.
+- o.
+The Board will consider the recommendation of the Appeal Committee and make a decision about the appeal. - p.
+The decision of the Board will be notified in writing to the appellant. - q.
+The decision of the Board is final and binding, and there is no further appeal allowed under these By-Laws from this decision. - r.
 If a notification has already been given to an external agency, such as a registration Board, then the Board will notify that external agency of the appeal decision.
 If a notification has not already been given, the Board will make a determination whether notification should now occur based upon the relevant considerations for notification to an external agency as set out in these By-laws relating to the decision under appeal.